kevin-luna/cursito-api/REPORTS_GUIDE.md

 **Endpoint:** `GET /reports/survey/{worker_id}/{course_id}/opinion`

-**Description:** Generates a PDF with a worker's responses to the opinion survey for a specific course.
+**Description:** Generates a PDF with a worker's responses to the opinion survey for a specific course in form format.

+**Format:** Survey presented in form style showing:
+- Questions grouped by sections (Instructor, Material Didáctico, Curso, Infraestructura, Comentarios)
+- Each Likert scale question with all 5 options displayed, selected option marked with ✓ and in bold
+- Non-selected options marked with ○
+- Text responses displayed in full
+- **No tables used** - all content presented as formatted paragraphs

 **Includes:**
 - Worker and course information
-- All survey questions and answers
-- Formatted responses (Likert scale values converted to text)
+- Section 1: Instructor (7 Likert scale questions)
+- Section 2: Educational Material (3 Likert scale questions)
+- Section 3: Course (4 Likert scale questions)
+- Section 4: Infrastructure (6 Likert scale questions)
+- Section 5: Comments and Suggestions (text response)

 **Survey ID:** `c2a77b75-8552-4fe0-ab49-231803244ace`